Huggenguggen/cs3219-ay2425s1-project-g29/README.md

 ## Setup
 - Install [Python 3.8](https://www.python.org/downloads/)
 - Install [NodeJS LTS](https://nodejs.org/en/)
-- Run the microservices first following the README.md in each folder.
+- Setup the microservices first following the `README.md` in each folder.
+- Run the microservices.
+- Follow the steps in the `README.md` in `Peerprep` to setup the frontend.
 - Run the frontend using `npm run dev`